tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 ---

 In our last blog post, we introduced the concept of the shell.
-We explained to the smallest detail possible so that even readers who are not tech enthusiasts could be able to understand the concept.
+We explained to the barest minimum detail possible so that readers who are not tech enthusiasts could be able to understand the concept.

 Today, we are going to focus on shell navigation in terms of basic shell commands and file manipulation.